JulianLee310514065/JulianLee310514065/README.md

 <h1 align= 'center'>$\mathbb{\color{darkgreen}{Introduction}}$</h1>

 - 👋 Hi, I’m @JulianLee310514065.
 I come from Taiwan, study at $\mathbb{\color{red}{NYCU}}$, and I'm a graduate student.
 My native language is Mandarin and Taiwanese.
-English is not very well, so you may see some strange grammar, and I'm still learning Japanese because I like Japanese animation and manga!
+English is not very well, so you may see some strange grammar.
 - 👀 I’m interested in playing soccer, traveling, playing PC games, and also Coding
 - 🌱 I’m currently learning Python of Machine learning, GUI, SQL, and NLP, and also learning about Cloud Platform (Google、AWS)
 - 📫 How to reach me: You can go to FB and search JulianLee， or my email `julianlee091873@gmail.com`